Important Travel Document Information – Please Read

 You might be eligible to extend your visa under specific situations.

-Specific forms of employment are eligible for short-term visas, typically exempt from the points-based visa system.
+Specific forms of employment, typically exempt from the points-based visa system, can qualify for short-term visas.

 Short Term UK Work Visas

-You can apply for a Seasonal Worker visa to come to the UK and work in
+You can apply for the following visa types to come to the UK and work for different purposes:

 Graduate visa - for graduates who wish to continue working in the UK after completing a UK study course.